USDepartmentofLabor/Comply-Chain/README.md

 Builds the app for production for Cordova by appending Cordova specific tags to the built index.html by using the `_inject-cordova.js` script.

-### `npm run build:semantic` && `npm run build:semantic:win`

-Runs and builds the Semantic UI CSS and assets to be used in the app.

-### `npm run watch:semantic`

-Watches for any CSS changes related to the Semantic UI theme and will rebuild on the fly.

 ### `npm run remove:www` && `npm run remove:www:win`

 Simply removes the `www/` directory.